Plastic Man: Powers and abilities

-Plastic Man has proven to be insusceptible to the effects of telepathy.
-As stated by Batman (in JLA #88, Dec.
-2003), "Plastic Man's mind is no longer organic.
-It's untouchable by telepathy".
+Plastic Man has proven to be insusceptible to the effects of telepathy, as stated by Batman in JLA #88 (2003).
+However, this is contradicted by other depictions in the series where his mind can be read and he can be reached by telepathic communication.
 Plastic Man does not appear to age; if he does, it is at a rate far slower than that of normal human beings.
 In the aftermath of the Justice League story Arc "Obsidian Age", Plastic Man was discovered to have survived for 3,000 years scattered into separate, individual molecules on the bottom of the Atlantic Ocean without decaying or being otherwise affected at all.
 He can autonomically detect ultrasonic frequencies because his body will start to "ripple" when an ultrasonic frequency is triggered.

-As stated by the Black Lantern corpsman Vibe, Plastic Man's internal organs (such as his heart when Black Lantern Vibe tried to rip it out) couldn't be removed, unlike many of the Black Lanterns' victims.
+As stated by the Black Lantern corpsman Vibe, Plastic Man's internal organs (such as his heart when Black Lantern Vibe tried to rip it out) could not be removed, unlike many of the Black Lanterns' victims.
 This perhaps implies that Plastic Man is himself more like one giant, living organ than he is a "whole" made of component parts and organs, etc.